Our Photo Engraving Technique

 Our technicians then work your photo, cutting the background, cropping it so it fits perfectly on the item you have chosen, play with contrasts, luminosity and many other variables, in order to reach the best engraved render possible.
 It usually takes a good twenty minutes before your photo is ready to be engraved.
-Here, we like to call it the "eye of the engraver"; we know by experience that a technician will need about one thousand engravings before he catches this famous "eye"…
+Here, we like to call it the "eye of the engraver"; we know by experience that a technician will need about one thousand photo etching before he catches this famous "eye"…

 4. The "engraving touch"

 After a decade of experience, we know the precise depth your engraving needs to be in correlation with the type of metal surface we are working on.
-The "engraving touch" of our technician will guarantee you the best render possible and most important of all, our engravings will not fade away.
-This is why we guarrantee our work for life on precious metals like solid gold !!
+The "engraving touch" of our technician will guarantee you the best result possible and most important of all, our engravings will not fade away.
+This is why we guarantee our work for life on precious metals like solid gold !!

 5. Your prepared photo will now be transformed by our special art engraving software, using a high definition grey scale, and interpreting white by a deep point, grey by a softer one and black by no point at all.

-Face to Face Photoengraving, would like to stress the fact that we are professional engravers, working with professional equipment.
 Please be aware of the difference between our work and the "so-called engravings" delivered by "pseudo-engravers", playing around with cheap impact printers.